Textualize/textual/docs/guide/layout.md

 ## Composing with context managers

-In the previous section we've show how you add children to a container (such as `Horizontal` and `Vertical`) using positional arguments.
+In the previous section we've show how you add children to a container (such as `Horizontal` and `VerticalScroll`) using positional arguments.
 It's fine to do it this way, but Textual offers a simplified syntax using [context managers](https://docs.python.org/3/reference/datamodel.html#context-managers) which is generally easier to write and edit.

 When composing a widget, you can introduce a container using Python's `with` statement.